rwberendsen/eldiem/README.md

 measures that have a lower precision, these teams have to make hard choices what to do with historical data.
 For example, truncate historical numerical values?
 Round them?
 Or present different reports for time periods where the historical schema was used?
 Arguably, when rows are updated in such tables, the schema of the data last used to perform this update carries most weight.
-Such tables, too, may have columns that are no longer in use.
+Still, it may have value to actually maintain a list of schema versions used by each update.
+Note the the YAML format we propose in this document does not prescribe such behaviour or provide any implementation help for it.
+We merely sketch how managing machine- and human readable logical data model schemas centrally could help developers all over the enterprise to build more robust, resilient, and correct pipelines and applications.
+Such stateful tables, too, may have columns that are no longer in use.
 So, still, the distinction between the table of the data store and the data itself has value.

+When it comes time to expose data to downstream consumers such as data kubes, data virtualisation platforms, or, more commonly, data visualisation tools, there is still value in calling out a current schema for that interface; which may differ from the schema of the physical table(s) holding the data.

 ## Logical vs physical data model catalogs